cyoon1729/RLcycle/README.md

 # RLcycle

-RLcycle (to be pronounced as "recycle") is a reinforcement learning (RL) agents framework.
+RLcycle (pronounced as "recycle") is a reinforcement learning (RL) agents framework.
 RLcycle provides ready-made RL agents, as well as reusable components for easy prototyping.

 Currently, RLcycle provides:
 - DQN + enhancements.